akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Yes.”

 She swallowed.
-“Which son?”
+“What son?”

-“Yes.”
-It was his turn to nod slowly.

-She swallowed.
-“Which son?
-Is it—I mean—”

 He did not look away.
-“I am the one.Whilst born of a woman not his queen, I am a son of the king.”
+“Though born of a woman, not his queen, I am a son of the king.”
 He paused.
-“I am he.”
+“I am the one.
+I am he.”

 The words landed like stones in her chest.
 She had known, somehow, since the guards passed.
 But hearing him say it—seeing him stand there, waiting for her response—made it real in a way the gossip had not.